 Free lectures featuring some of today's most prominent archaeologists are held throughout the year.
 The Museum is open before and after the lectures.

-The Kelso Museum of Near Eastern Archaeology will be open from 6:00-7:15 p.m. and after the lecture.
+The Kelso Museum of Near Eastern Archaeology will be open from 6:30-7:15 p.m. and after the lecture.
 The lecture and reception to follow are free and open to the public.

 Interested in learning more about future lectures and events?
 Send your name and address to firstname.lastname@example.org to be added to the mailing list.

 When space is available, archaeology courses at PTS may be audited through the Registrar's Office.
-Because PTS courses are graduate level, a four year college degree is normally a prerequisite.
+Because PTS courses are graduate level, a bachelor's degree is normally a prerequisite.
 Check the list of upcoming available courses.